 7. Glaze Firing Stage of Clay

 This stage is where the magic happens.
-The glazes you have applied melts to the pottery and vitrifies, creating beautiful colors and patterns.
+The glazes you have applied melt to the pottery and vitrify, creating beautiful colors and patterns.
 Waiting to see the results of the glazes you have applied is exciting.

 - If you are low firing, it is usually cone 04.
-You can fire higher or lower, but the average temperature for low fire clay is around 1800 degrees.
-If your clay is low fire and you fire at a higher temperature your pottery will melt in the kiln shelf, that’s why it’s so important to know what cone size you are working with.
+You can fire lower.
+The average temperature for low-fire clay is around 1945℉ (1063℃).
+If your clay is low fire and you fire at a higher temperature, your pottery will melt on the kiln shelf.
+That’s why it’s so important to know what cone size you are working with.

-- Mid fire is around 2250 degrees.
+- Mid-fire is around 2197℉ (1203℃).
 Firing at cone 5 or 6.
-When choosing your clay and glaze make sure it says mid or high fire.
+When choosing your clay and glaze, make sure it says mid or high fire.
 Also, make sure it says cone 5-6, not 05 or 06.
 It’s important to be aware of the zero before the number.

 Zero Before a Number = Fire at Low Temperature.

 - The clay has to be cone 10, or your piece will melt in your kiln.
-You can fire cone 10 it at a lower temperature but the clay will not vitrify (clay particles fuse together) and may not be waterproof.
+You can fire cone 10 to a lower temperature, but the clay will not vitrify (clay particles fuse together) and may not be waterproof.

 - You also need a cone 10 glaze.
-If your glaze does not say it can fire to cone 10, do NOT use.
+If your glaze does not say it can fire to cone 10, do NOT use it.
 The glaze will just continue to melt all over your kiln shelf.

-Now it’s time to set your kiln to the proper temperature, put a 5 or 10-minute hold on it when it reaches peak temperature or none at all and fire it up.
-You will see the results of your work in about 12 to 20 hours, depending upon the size of your kiln, the rate of heat per hour and the cool down time.
+Now it’s time to set your kiln to the proper temperature, put a 5 or 10-minute hold on it when it reaches peak temperature or none at all, and fire it up.
+You will see the results of your work in about 24 hours, depending upon the size of your kiln, the rate of heat per hour, and the cool-down time.
 Now it’s time to unload your kiln and behold the beauty of your creation.